 - Never wash the burrs.
 If you do, dry them immediately.

-- Never use the grinder for grinding other stuff.
-Keep the grinder away from coffee that had been fried with magarine, sugar, or other ingredients.
+- Never use the coffee grinder for grinding other stuff.
+Keep the grinder away from coffee that had been fried with margarine, sugar, or other ingredients.

 48mm Conic Burrs